bicCluster/learning-cluster/README.md

 * If any/all of the 'target hosts' fail to register, it might be because of the following problems:
         - **Hostname conflict**.
 Look for errors in the log.
 If there is a hostname conflict (eg: expecting alpha.pc.cs.cmu.edu but got alpha), you can change the hostname by using the `hostname <name>` command.
         - Misconfiguration of the ambari agents.
 Remove the ambari installation and try again with a clean slate.
 (Not for losalamos)
+* When input `Target Hosts` and ssh information at `Install Options`, make sure you can ssh from the server you run ambari-server into target hosts passwordlessly using the user name and private key you provided.
 * While installing `ambari-server` on `losalamos`, java 1.8 will be installed with your choice during the process, but you need to configure the environment variables by yourself this [page](http://stackoverflow.com/questions/9612941/how-to-set-java-environment-path-in-ubuntu) will help on your configurations.
 * Your java directory should be under `/usr/jdk64/`.
 You can find your $JAVA_HOME path in this directory and carefully set it to your configuration file as the previous instruction indicates.
 * Remember to use `sudo source /etc/profile` after you modify the environment variables.
 After that, you should be able to check the version of your java by using `java -version`.